 Represented Faculty Membership with Full Voting Rights

-All faculty (in the represented group) with a workload of at least 6 WTUs during the semester of election and a minimum of two years of employment at CI are eligible to be elected as a Senator.
+All faculty (in the represented group) with a workload of at least 6 WTUs during the semester of election and a minimum of two years of employment at CI are eligible to be elected as a Senator for a two-year term.

+Terms will be randomly set at one or two-years in the first year of implementation to stagger the terms going forward.

 One faculty member elected by the faculty from each chaired department.